Call Us 24/7 Text Us

 If the state charges you, you may face administrative and criminal penalties.
 On the administrative side, the DMV may suspend your license for four months.

-However, you can request an administrative hearing to challenge the suspension within ten days of your arrest.
+However, you can request an administrative hearing to challenge the suspension within ten days of your DUI arrest.

 On the criminal side, you are likely facing fines, DUI classes, probation, and possibly jail time for a first offense.